-But I wasn’t even swerving; I should just get a speeding ticket!
+But I wasn’t even swerving.
+Why isn’t it just a speeding ticket?

 To be charged with reckless driving in the State of North Carolina, you do not have to be driving erratically.
 There are two different ways to meet the criteria of reckless driving: